Mortgage Protection Insurance vs Term Life 2026

 How Mortgage Protection Insurance Works

 MPI is sold as a way to cover one specific debt: your home loan.
-According to the Insurance Information Institute, it functions like life insurance tied to your mortgage.
+According to the Insurance Information Institute, it functions like life insurance tied to your mortgage โ a form of decreasing term coverage whose face value falls as the loan balance is paid down.
 When you die, the insurer pays the outstanding balance so your survivors are not forced to make payments or sell the home.

 Key traits to understand: